 - water to cover chicken.

-- 4 sprigs thyme, leaves removed (or 2 tbsp dried thyme)
+- 4 sprigs thyme, leaves removed (or 2 tablespoon dried thyme)

-- 2 sprigs rosemary, chopped (or 2 tbsp dried rosemary)
+- 2 sprigs rosemary, chopped (or 2 tablespoon dried rosemary)

 - 3 cloves garlic